Enhance your courses through art! The Kemper Art Museum offers a range of academic resources to Washington University faculty and students.

 Each semester, faculty members work with Museum staff to organize a thematic exhibition of works from the collection in the Teaching Gallery to coordinate with a Washington University course. more details >>

 The College of Art Exhibitions Committee issues calls for proposals for exhibitions to be held in the Museum's Garen Gallery.
 Faculty from the Sam Fox School are eligible to submit proposals for an original exhibition; the committee will also consider proposals to host a traveling exhibition or a collaborative project working with an outside curator.
-Please check back for information about the next call for proposals.

 The Henry L. and Natalie E. Freund Visiting Resident program is a fellowship open to a practicing artist, architect, or designer currently unaffiliated with the School, nominated by a member of the Sam Fox School faculty. more details >>